ani-poroorkara/UFC-data-Ananlysis-using-R/README.md

 ## Project - UFC Data set
 8. Cleaning of the Dataset
 9. EDA on the dataset
-10.Regression analysis
+10. Regression analysis
-11.Data Visualization using ggplot2
+11. Data Visualization using ggplot2